esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 Different contrast levels significantly affect the visibility of structures like the caudate and thalami in brain images.
 As a result, the radiomic characteristics of these images, including contrast and possibly other parameters, can vary even when they originate from the same patient.

-Building a dataset solely based on unharmonized derived data is not feasible.
+Building a dataset solely based on extensive unharmonized derived data is not always feasible.
 However, without access to the original images, understanding these variations becomes challenging.

 We recommend the following approach: